fnando/test_squad/README.md

     create  test/javascript/test_squad.rb
 ```

+If you're already using <https://rails-assets.org>, you can skip the Gemfile entry with `--skip-source`.

 ## Running tests

 You can run your tests with `rake test_squad`.
 You can also visit `http://localhost:3000/tests` for in-browser testing.